 8.3.4.1.
-A student-athlete who has appealed an original positive and subsequently tests positive may request an administrative review in lieu of an appeal conference call if the subsequent positive test is a result of declining values.
-The decision to conduct an administrative review is determined by the chair of the original appeal conference call or chair of CSMAS.
+A student-athlete who has appealed an original positive and subsequently tests positive for the same substance may request an administrative review in lieu of an appeal conference call if the subsequent positive test is a result of declining values.
+The decision to conduct an administrative review is determined by the Drug-Appeal Subcommittee chair or chair of the original appeal conference call.

 8.3.5.
 Appeals will be conducted by telephone conference with the student-athlete and an athletics administrator from the institution required to participate.
 The student-athlete and the institution may have others participate on the call.
 8.3.6.
 Technical experts may serve as consultants to CSMAS in connection with such appeals.
 8.3.7.
 If an appeal is denied, the student-athlete remains ineligible.